gammu/gammu/docs/manual/smsd/run.rst

 ++++++++++++++++++++++++++++++++++++++++++

 Following script (if used as :config:option:`RunOnReceive` handler) passes message data to other program.
+This works only with the :ref:`gammu-smsd-files`.

 .. code-block:: sh